vwolanyk/closures-assignment/README.md

 Why is the printed index `3` instead of `2`?
 The values index takes are `0`, `1`, and `2`.
 But the for loop actually tries to increase the value of `index` by one again!
 This means `index` hits `3`, at which point the for loop stops (because `index < listElements.length`).
 You can always test this by printing out the index of a for loop *after* the loop completes.

 We recommend reading this section more than once before moving on.
 If you are unfamiliar with JavaScript scope and how it works, you'll want to play around with it yourself!
 Make a JS file, create variables and functions, run them in Node, and learn as much as you can.
-Tackling closures without an understanding of scope is like climbing a mountain without the mountain.
+Tackling closures without an understanding of scope is like climbing a mountain without first climbing a hill.

 ## Hiding Information